yaroslawww/laravel-force-https/README.md

     composer require yaroslawww/laravel-force-https

-### Manually

-It's recommended that you use Composer, however you can download and install from this repository.

 ### Laravel

-Laravel Force Https comes with a service provider for Laravel.
-You'll need to add it to your `composer.json` as mentioned in the above steps, then register the service provider with your application.

-Open `config/app.php` and find the `providers` key.
+If you use laravel 5.4 and below then open `config/app.php` and find the `providers` key.
 Add `LaravelForceHttpsServiceProvide` to the array.

 ```php
 	...